 The domain, auth_key, and redirect at the end need to be changed.

 You can find a prebuilt link for your site (with the correct domain and auth key) by going to Memberium > Settings > Webhooks/Links:

 Copy that link, and just replace the ending /yourpage/ with the relative permalink of your course.
 For example, if your course was located at yourdomain.com/courses/goldcourse then you’d place “/courses/goldcourse/” at the end.

 2) Create the Second Automation

-This automation will stop the first automation if a member is already in it to prevent the email reminder from being sent.
-Then it will restart the automation so the countdown restarts.
+This automation will stop the first automation if a member is already in it to prevent the email reminders from being incorrectly sent.

 As you can see above, you can easily chain multiple emails with varying messages and timings.